xapian/xapian-developer-guide/getting-started/index.rst

    Not using this means you have to check by hand that you're building other subdirectories against the in-tree core library, as by default they will pick any installed copy.
 An installed copy of Xapian is likely to be a different version to the source tree you are building.
-Building the git master version of Xapian against an earlier released library will probably fail.
+Building the git main version of Xapian against an earlier released library will probably fail.
 If you're working on Xapian then you almost certainly want to build everything against the in-tree version, so you should use ``bootstrap`` and the ``configure``